garden-io/garden/docs/overview/what-is-garden.md

 ---
 order: 1
-title: How Garden Works
+title: What is Garden
 ---

-# How Garden Works
+# What is Garden

 This page contains a brief explanation of the how and why of Garden.
 For those that prefer something a bit more visual, we recommend checking out this video.
 Otherwise, continue reading below.